ChildsplayOSU/bogl-editor/README.md

 Requires ability to run [Spiel-Lang](https://github.com/The-Code-In-Sheep-s-Clothing/Spiel-Lang.git).
 To install, run `npm run setup`.
 Then, to start the front-end and back-end servers, run `npm run startProduction`.

-## Tutorial

-You can run any Spiel code from the editor with everything set up properly.
-First, make sure you've written any valid Spiel code in the editor.

-Then, you can use a series of commands to run your code:

- * `save <filename>`: Saves the code in the editor as a file named `<filename>.bgl` and sets running environment to that file
- * `command <expression/command>`: Runs REPL (Read, Evaluate, Print, Loop) command under the current running environment
- * `game <game loop/function call>`: Sets the current game environment to `<game loop/function call>`
- * `move <Input value>`: Adds `<Input value>` to list of moves and executes list of moves in current `game` and running environments
- * `restart`: Clears current list of moves

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).